-4. The Scheme of Assistance (Part Two): Adaptations and Amenities for People with Disabilities
+4. The Scheme of Assistance (Part Two): Adaptations and Amenities for People with Disabilities where the assessment calls for the provision of services including adaptations then Angus Council must make arrangements to meet that need.

 This section details the services that Angus Council offers to people with disabilities who may require adaptations or amenities to help maintain their home and live independently.